The Old Man and the Sea

 But all is not done.
 There’s that pesky suspense stage, which in this case takes the form of several vicious sharks followed by a pack of even more vicious sharks.
 Will the sharks eat the fish?
 Will the old man kill the sharks?
 Is he going to collapse from exhaustion?

-The old man resigns to the fact that his fish is eaten and he is beaten…supposedly.
+The old man resigns himself to the fact that his fish is eaten, and he is beaten…supposedly.

 The old man accepts this fact rather calmly.
 You know, after trying to club a pack of man-eating sharks to death.
-Because the suspense and action are over, and you breathe that sigh of relief that in this case is really more of depressed acceptance, you know you’re at the denouement.
+Because the suspense and action are over, and you breathe a sigh of relief (or more a sigh of depressed acceptance, in this case), you know you’re at the denouement.
 Also, you just had the suspense stage, and you know this one comes next.

 The old man dreams about the lions.

 What an great conclusion.
-Seriously – Hemingway built up this whole lions thing throughout the text, just weaving it through, subtly, asking us to notice without beating us about the head with a sign that says, "LIONS AND IMAGERY THIS WAY," and then ends with this deceptively simple line.
+Seriously – Hemingway built up this whole lions thing throughout the text, just subtly weaving it through, asking us to notice without beating us on the head with a sign that says, "LIONS AND IMAGERY THIS WAY."
+Then he ends with this deceptively simple line.
 It’s bittersweet, and it makes you ask lots of conclusion-y questions about whether the old man was defeated, if he’ll go on to fish another day, and just what’s the deal with these lions.